Seven Questions to Ask Before Switching On a New Channel

 You could do nothing at all, your company is already growing, but the opportunity to grow faster, dig deeper into your core markets and dominate your competition faster and more completely are still viable options.

 There are many good reasons to use these types of relationships, but the downside of that arrangement is the distance from your end user.
-If you can’t touch them, you can’t make sure they are thrilled with your solutions and you can’t guide them to your upsell; the next level of what you provide.
+If you can’t make sure they are thrilled with your solutions and you can’t guide them to your up-sell, then they can’t reach the next level of what you provide.

 VARs also have credibility inside their own existing client base, where your product can be easily introduced, if the VAR is motivated to do so.
 Remember, VARs have a trusted authority position inside their client businesses.
 If you have a substantial product base and can forecast your revenue for each individual VAR, then you have a better chance of convincing them to work with you.